-There is a summary report for each quarter, along with individual project accomplish forms for projects implemented during the quarter.
-Project accomplishment forms are needed at a minimum for:
+There is a summary report for each quarter, along with individual supplemental forms for projects implemented during the quarter.
+Supplemental forms are needed at a minimum for:

-- 1. On the ground projects counting towards our national performance measures - 2.
-Community training and outreach events - 3.
+- 1. On the ground projects counting towards our national performance measures (see below) - 2.
+Community training and outreach events (this includes a list of all volunteers / participants) - 3.
 Training that is paid for using your ECO AmeriCorps training stipend